geopy/geopy/README.rst

 geopy is a Python 2 and 3 client for several popular geocoding web services.

+    Warning

+    The 1.x series will not receive any new features or bugfixes unless explicitly asked on the issue tracker.

+    Consider upgrading to geopy 2.

 geopy makes it easy for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.